pstat197/vignette-bootstrapping/README.md

 ## Contents

 Our data/raw folder contains the .csv files from the original Kaggle dataset.
 We are mainly focused on runs.csv which contains information about individual horse performances in the Hong Kong races.
+The codebook.txt contains variable descriptions of runs.csv

 The scripts folder contains our preprocessing scripts for reading and cleaning the data, exploratory data analysis, and our regression models.